• Skip to primary navigation

 Click here to check out the We Crochet set

 Whew!
 Well, we’ve covered a LOT today!
-I hope you’ve learned a bit about crochet hooks and maybe even have some favorites you’re eyeing.
-You can never have too many!
+I hope you’ve learned a lot about the different types of crochet hooks and maybe even have some favorites you’re eyeing.
+Try out lots of different hooks to find the best hooks for you.
+The right hook for a friend might not be your perfect hook.
+So, keep experimenting.
+After all, you can never have too many!

 Happy Crocheting!